 - 1. Partner with all community allies and recruit stakeholders to create a public campaign to reject cuts to public education and demand new revenue from Washington State. - 2.
 Lobby the legislature to pass progressive tax reform that lowers the tax burden on most Washingtonians and requires wealthy individuals and corporations to pay their fair share. - 3.
 Lobby against any bills that cut public education funding. - 4.
 Lobby to restore the funding to the vetoed bills from the 2020 legislative session.
-Staff assigned: Djibril Diop January status update: GR staff will be aggressively lobbying to prevent cuts to public education and regain vetoed provisos during the 2021 session.
+Staff assigned: Djibril Diop March RA update: GR staff will be aggressively lobbying to prevent cuts to public education and regain vetoed provisos during the 2021 session.
 The Governor's budget missed the mark and reduced funding during the pandemic for both K-12 and higher education.
-Democratic legislators have put forward proposals to hold harmless the K-12 formulaic funding reductions caused by the pandemic for enrollment reductions and pupil transportation.
-WEA intends to support this legislation.
-At this time, there are no funding solutions introduced for higher education.
-WEA will continue to educate policy makers of this need.
+WEA continues to advocate for policies that will prevent cuts, prevent federal monies being used to supplant state budget requirements in both the K-12 and higher education arenas.
+It is anticipated that the Senate will release their budget sometime after the next Revenue Forecast is issued on March 17.
 New Business Item No. 19-Adopted Responsible Investing and Banking for WEA, UniServs, and Locals (Don Burress, Bellevue EA) Cost to WEA: Staff: \$45,800 (To be included in existing staffing budget) Non-Staff: \$9,100 (To be included in existing staffing budget) Cost to the State: None WEA Goals and Objectives: 2 and 3 RECOMMENDATION(S) The WEA will: